cpadilla/christofer-rocks/src/blog/My_Love_of_comics.md

 Thus, I went down a rabbit hole, exploring the DC universe.
 Up until this point, the only comic I had been keeping up with was [Dragon Ball Super](https://www.viz.com/shonenjump/chapters/dragon-ball-super), which had just finished a dissapointing arc, but still offered a promising future.
 There was also a [Death Note One-Shot Special](https://mangaplus.shueisha.co.jp/viewer/1006371), which was amazing but short-lived.

-Anyway, I decided to go visit my a local comic store to check out the next issue of Death Metal, which was the series that continued the Darkest Knight story line.
+Anyway, I decided to go visit a local comic store to check out the next issue of Death Metal, which was the series that continued the Darkest Knight story line.
 I haven't really explored Wilmington since I've moved here in August, mostly due to the pandemic.

 While I was there, I picked up a copy of one of my all-time favorite comic: WATCHMEN.
 It is a masterpiece.
 I started watching the HBO series recently, which I think is decent so far.